fikr4n/iclib-python/README.md

 - **Umm Al-Qurra University**; usually used in Saudi Arabia.
 - Fixed Ishaa Angle Interval (always 90); usually used in Bahrain, Oman, Qatar, United Arab Emirates.

+There are locations near the poles having extreme latitude where some salat times cannot be calculated.
+For example, if location L is always night on date D1 till D2, we cannot calculate sunrise and maghrib for those days.
+Those extreme latitudes accross a (gregorian) year is displayed in black and white in attached images `generate_extreme_*.png`.
+Solution for these locations is by using estimation or approach.
+Please read the literatures about this.

 More about prayer times, you can learn from Kitabs of Fiqih or online resource.

 ## Further reading